MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/Synchronize-installers.md

 [!include [banner](../../includes/banner.md)]

-This article explains how to use the Asset library and Shared asset library in Microsoft Dynamics Lifecycle Services (LCS), and Dynamics 365 Headquarters, to upload and synchronize self-service installers so that they can be used with the standard self-service download mechanism.
+This article explains how to use the Asset library and Shared asset library in Dynamics Lifecycle Services (LCS), and Dynamics 365 Headquarters, to upload and synchronize self-service installers so that they can be used with the standard self-service download mechanism.
 Note that this functionality applies only to environments that are continuously managed by Microsoft.
 For other environments, such as on-premises environments or virtual hard disks (VHDs), we highly recommend that you download and use the installers directly from LCS, where they are currently published.

 > [!IMPORTANT]
 > The earlier method of uploading self-service packages is currently still supported.
 However, it's obsolete and will be removed in the future.
-At this time, it is highly recommended to instead retrieve self-service packages from Lifecycle Services (LCS).
-Configuration files can still be generated as needed, per standard steps.
+It's strongly recommended that you retrieve self-service packages from Lifecycle Services (LCS) instead.
+You can generate configuration files as needed, per standard steps.

 ## Key terms